Theoroshia/osticket-prereq/README.md

 </div>

 <h1 align="center">osTicket - Prerequisites and Installation</h1>
 	<p>This readme.md serves as an overview of the process by which I set-up the free ticketing softare, osTicket.
 It involved the use of multiple different technologies, including virtual desktops and Internet Information Services.
-By setting up this software properly, we can move forward and use it to learn how ticketing software </p>
+By setting up this software properly, we can move forward and use it to learn how ticketing software functions and explore the concepts of tickets in general.</p>

 <h2 align="center">Environments and Technologies Used</h2>